 - 1/3 cup red quinoa or variety of choice, uncooked

 - Olive oil fresh herbs and grated cashews* to garnish

 - Heat the oil over medium heat in a large Dutch oven or cast iron pot.
 Add root vegetables, shallots and garlic, and cook until the vegetables have started to soften and brown, about 8 - 12 minutes.
 Stir in herbs, salt, pepper and red pepper flakes and cook for another 3 - 5 minutes.

 - Pour in lentils, tomato, bay leaves, broth, and water, and bring this mixture to a boil.
 Cover and reduce to simmer for 15 minutes.

 - Remove lid, add quinoa and stir to combine.
-Bring the mixture back to a boil, recover and reduce to simmer until vegetables are soft, 30 – 60 minutes.
+Bring the mixture back to a boil, cover again and reduce to simmer until vegetables are soft, 30 - 60 minutes.

 - Remove pot from the heat, uncover and add spinach and nutritional yeast (if using), stirring gently to combine.
 Taste and season with additional salt and pepper if desired.

 - Serve with a drizzle of olive oil, fresh herbs and grated cashews.

 New to cooking quinoa?
 Grab your FREE Quinoa Starter Guide!

 Become part of the Simply Quinoa community and receive weekly emails with exclusive content that I only share in email, as well as my in-depth guide to starting your quinoa journey.